Stratton1/ppuk-v7-mvp/docs/CONTRIBUTING.md

 # Contributing

 Thanks for contributing to the Property Passport UK platform.
-This repo uses TypeScript, Express, and strict linting/testing.
+This repo is a Next.js 16 App Router frontend backed by Supabase (Postgres + RLS).
 Please follow the guidance below to keep quality high and consistent.

 ## Ground rules
-- Work only under `src/` for application code; keep modules cohesive (config, routes, controllers, services, middlewares, utils, validators, integrations, jobs, tests).
+- Application code lives in `frontend/` (app, components, actions, lib, hooks, providers, types).
+Supabase schema/RLS/RPCs live in `supabase/` (migrations, seed).
+Docs live in `docs/`.
 - No secrets or credentials in code or config — use environment variables and update `.env.example` when adding new required values.
 - Validate and sanitize external inputs; never expose stack traces to clients.
 - Favor small, focused changes; avoid “god files”.